wints/documentation/recipes/app_content_share_with_deeplink.md

 ## Generating Links

 {% ingredient sdk_links/custom_data %}
   {% override example_explanation %}
   Store data about the content shared (and, optionally, the sharing user) in the data dictionary.
 Attaching information is as simple as including a dictionary at link creation time.
-If, for example, James is sharing a picture with Id `1234`, your code could do the following:{% endoverride %}
+If, for example, James is sharing a picture with Id `1234`, your code could do the following:
+  {% endoverride %}

   {% override example_code %}@{@"pictureId": @"1234", @"referringUsername": @"James"}{% endoverride %}
 {% endingredient %}
 {% ingredient sdk_links/sharing_teaser %}{% endingredient %}
 <!--- /Links and Sharing-->